Baba Yaga Music Home » Many-Colored-Land » Make a Shrug

 2. If shorter sleeves are desired, try easing the fabric up your arms.
 If still too long, cut.

-Make Shrug from fabric at Ruric-Amari.com
+Make Shrug from stretch fabric

 Quick-Sew Shrug